Seirdy/seirdy.one/content/posts/website-best-practices.md

 One example is pagination.
 It's easier to download one long article ahead of time, but inconvenient to load each page separately.
 Displaying content all at once also improves searchability.
 The single-page approach has obvious limits: don't expect users to happily download a single-page novel.

 Another common offender is infinite-scrolling.
 In addition to requiring JavaScript, infinite-scrolling also makes it difficult for readers to find their old place upon re-visiting a page.
 This creates harsh consequences accidental navigation.
+WordPress documentation [lists more problems](https://make.wordpress.org/accessibility/handbook/markup/infinite-scroll/)[^6].

 <figure>
 <a href="https://explainxkcd.com/1309/#Transcript">